chshersh/chshersh/README.md

 I'm a Senior Software Engineer at [Bloomberg](https://www.bloomberg.com/uk) using OCaml 🐪.

-For the last 8 years, I've been using Haskell in various industries including healthcare, education, dating, fintech, blockchain.
+For the last 8 years, I've been using Functional Programming (OCaml, Haskell, Elm, PureScript) in various industries including healthcare, education, dating, fintech, and blockchain.

-I'm a member of [the Haskell Core Libraries Committee][clc] since 2023.
+I was a member of [the Haskell Core Libraries Committee][clc] in 2023.
-I mentor FP newcomers in my [popular free Haskell course][haskell-course].
-I'm an active opensource maintainer and contributor, blog writer, and content creator.

 My passion is making Functional Programming and Haskell more accessible to people with diverse backgrounds.
+Check out my free [Haskell Course for complete beginners][haskell-course]!

-I love learning new technologies and developing new skills, so I'm currently in the process of exploring OCaml, Haskell, Rust, Elm, and Kotlin.
+I love learning new technologies and developing new skills, so I'm currently in the process of exploring OCaml, Rust, Elm, and Kotlin.

 [clc]: https://github.com/haskell/core-libraries-committee
 [haskell-course]: https://github.com/haskell-beginners-2022/course-plan